awsdocs/aws-proton-user-guide/doc_source/ug-svc-update.md

 + Attempts to remove deletion\-failed instances\.
 + After additions and deletions are complete, re\-provisions the service pipeline \(if there is one\), sets your service to `ACTIVE` and enables service and pipeline actions\.

-AWS Proton attempts to remediate failure modes as follows\.
+AWS Proton attempts to re\-mediate failure modes as follows\.
 + If one or more service instances *failed to be created*, AWS Proton tries to de\-provision all of the newly created service instances and reverts the `spec` to the previous state\.
 It *doesn't* delete any service instances, and it *doesn't* modify the pipeline in any way\.
 + If one or more service instances *failed to be deleted*, AWS Proton re\-provisions the pipeline without the deleted instances\.
 The `spec` is updated to include the added instances and to exclude the instances that were marked for deletion\.
 + If the *pipeline fails provisioning*, a rollback *isn't* attempted and both the service and pipeline reflect a failed update state\.